The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 \subsection{Synthetic Spectrophotometry}

-In order to calculate the luminosity function, one needs the selection function, ie., the probability of selecting a given galaxy as a function of redshift, given its luminosity and spectral shape.
+In order to calculate the luminosity function of post-starburst galaxies, one needs the selection function of the sample, i.e., the probability of selecting a given galaxy as a function of redshift, given its luminosity and spectral shape.
 Given that we already have well-calibrated spectra for every object in our sample, we can synthesize the photometry of an object at any redshift by shifting the spectrum and scaling the brightness to that redshift, reconstructing the magnitudes and tracing through the selection criteria.
-One inherent assumption that we make in doing this is that our post-starburst galaxy selection algorithm can successfully identify one of our objects at any redshift we place it, as long as it is selected into the spectroscopic sample by the survey (ie. the failure rate due to low S/N at large redshift and other effects, are negligible).
 This process automatically incorporates the k-correction and the dimming of objects with redshift (the inverse square law).
-The details of the process are as follows.
+We also quantified and corrected for the incompleteness due to changes in signal-to-noise ratio as a function of assumed redshift.
+The details of these processes are as follows.

-We calculate the synthesized magnitude in the $g$, $r$ and $i$ bands that a given galaxy would have, on a grid of redshift ranging from $z_\mathrm{min}$ and $z_\mathrm{max}$ (determined as the redshift range where the 3600-4400\AA\, region would be inside the spectral coverage, as used in the post-starburst selection algorithm discussed earlier), with a grid spacing of $\Delta z = 0.001$.
+We calculate the synthesized magnitude in the $g$, $r$ and $i$ bands that a given galaxy would have, on a grid of redshift ranging from $z_\mathrm{min}$ to $z_\mathrm{max}$ (determined as the redshift range where the 3600-4400\AA\, region would be inside the spectral coverage, as used in the post-starburst selection method discussed earlier), with a grid spacing of $\Delta z = 0.001$.
 For each value on this redshift grid, the spectrum of the object is shifted, then integrated over each required band to find the average flux density over the band.

 For the vast majority of assumed redshifts, the $g$, $r$ and $i$ filters fall within the observed spectral coverage.
 If not, we extrapolate the spectrum using the best-fit model from the spectroscopic pipeline \citep{Bolton_etal_2012}.
 In rare cases when even the model does not have the required spectral coverage, the magnitude is calculated from linear extrapolation from nearby redshift values.